curl/everything-curl/http/response.md

 ## Chunked transfer encoding

-An HTTP 1.1 server can decide to respond with a "chunked" encoded response, a feature that was not present in HTTP 1.0.
+An HTTP 1.1 server can decide to respond with a chunked encoded response, a feature that was not present in HTTP 1.0.

 When receiving a chunked response, there is no Content-Length: for the response to indicate its size.
-Instead, there is a `Transfer-Encoding: chunked` header that tells curl there is chunked data coming and then in the response body, the data comes in a series of "chunks".
+Instead, there is a `Transfer-Encoding: chunked` header that tells curl there is chunked data coming and then in the response body, the data comes in a series of chunks.
 Every individual chunk starts with the size of that particular chunk (in hexadecimal), then a newline and then the contents of the chunk.
 This is repeated over and over until the end of the response, which is signaled with a zero sized chunk.
 The point of